Can You Reuse Coffee Grounds for Cold Brew? Why or Why Not?

 This post may contain affiliate links.
 If you make a purchase through a link I may earn a commission.
 As an Amazon affiliate I earn from qualifying purchases.

-Throwing away your coffee grounds is a natural part of the coffee-making process.
+Throwing away your coffee grounds is a natural but painful part of the cold brew coffee-making process.
 However, you might have wondered about the possibilities of reusing coffee grounds for your next round of cold brew.
+After all, it does use a LOT of coffee.

-You can certainly reuse coffee grounds, but we do not recommend it.
-Almost all the goodness and flavors of the coffee grounds are extracted in the first round itself.
-However, if you’re running short on coffee grounds, we can familiarize you with a few techniques to get the most out of your used coffee grounds.
-If this interests you, this guide is for you!
+The upshot: You can reuse coffee grounds, but I don’t recommend it.
+Almost all the goodness and flavors of the coffee grounds are extracted in the first extraction.

 How to Reuse Ground Coffee